 SECTION 1.2.
 “Not-for-Profit” Corporation.
 GCC is a not-for-profit corporation incorporated under the laws of the State of Florida.
 GCC is organized and will be operated exclusively for charitable, literary, and education purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended or the corresponding provision or provisions of any subsequent United States revenue law.

-GCC’s primary purposes are to (a) support professional development and growth of individual members who are providing career and professional development for doctoral students and postdoctoral scholars at member institutions; and (b) provide national leadership and serve as a national voice for graduate-level career and professional development.
+GCC’s primary purposes are to (a) support professional development and growth of individual members who are providing career and professional development for graduate students and postdoctoral scholars; and (b) provide international leadership for the profession, serving as a voice and advocate for graduate-level and postdoctoral career and professional development.

 SECTION 3.1.
 Non-Discrimination.
 GCC seeks to promote diversity and ensure equal opportunity and inclusion of all individuals in the membership, leadership, and activities of GCC regardless of sex, race, age, ethnicity, sexual orientation, gender-identify, religion, creed, health, or socioeconomic status, race, color, religion, ancestry, national origin, sex, pregnancy, age, disability, marital status, familial status, sexual orientation, veteran status, or source of income, or other protected status.

 SECTION 3.3.
 Membership Regulations.
 Members must complete a membership application specified and provided by the GCC, support the purpose of the GCC, submit documentation confirming proof of their status, and pay the required membership dues.
 Members who comply with these regulations and pay the required membership due directly to the GCC shall be considered Full Members.
 Membership is on a rolling basis, extending from the date of payment receipt to the end of the fiscal year (see Section 8.1).
 Membership is granted to persons and is non-transferrable between persons.
 The Board of Directors shall set the membership dues for each membership category on an annual basis.
 The Board of Directors may add, delete, or adjust membership qualifications and benefits as it deems necessary or desirable to further the purpose of the GCC.
 Eligibility requirements for Full, Emeritus, and Trainee memberships will be shared with the membership on the organizational website.
 The GCC shall have no members as contemplated by Section 617.0601, Florida Statutes.